dapr/java-sdk/examples/src/main/java/io/dapr/examples/secrets/README.md

 The secret store's name **must** match the component's name defined in `< repo dir >/examples/components/hashicorp_vault.yaml`.
 The Dapr client is also within a try-with-resource block to properly close the client at the end.

- Execute the follow script in order to run the example:
+ Execute the following script in order to run the example:
 ```sh
 cd to [repo-root]/examples
 dapr run --components-path ./components  -- java -jar target/dapr-java-sdk-examples-exec.jar io.dapr.examples.secrets.SecretClient movie